 A three-member bench of the Appellate Division of the SC headed by Justice Syed Mahmud Hossain gave the order dismissing a leave to appeal petition.

-Golam Saruar, proprietor of Shoeb Enterprise, a poultry-feed producing industry, filed the leave to appeal petition with the apex court challenging the HC verdict of July 21, 2011 following a writ petition.
+Golam Saruar, proprietor of Shoeb Enterprise, a poultry-feed producing factory, filed the leave to appeal petition with the apex court challenging the HC verdict of July 21, 2011 following a writ petition.

 Yesterday, the apex court dismissed the petition, as no lawyer appeared for Saruar.

-Petitioner's lawyer Manzill Murshed told The Daily Star that the functions of the industries using tannery waste for producing poultry and fish food will have to be closed following the SC order.
+Petitioner's lawyer Manzill Murshed told The Daily Star that the functions of the factories using tannery waste for producing poultry and fish feed will have to be closed following the SC order.

-Some of the factories producing poultry and fish food using tannery wastes have been shut down following the HC verdict, he added.
+Some of the factories producing poultry and fish feed using tannery waste have been shut down following the HC verdict, he added.